loganknecht/Stanford_CS1_Compilers/class_artifacts/week01/week01_notes.md

-# Stanford Lagunita CS1 Compilers - Week 01 Notes
+# Stanford Lagunita CS1 Compilers - Week 01 - Introduction and the Cool Programming Language
-## Section 01 - Introduction
+## Section 01
 ### Part 01 - Introduction
 * Introduction - Welcome to class
 * Formula Transformation (a.k.a.
 FORTRAN)